jgaa/restc-cpp/README.md

 we use C++ in the first place, right?).

 Usually I use some version of GPL or LGPL for my projects.
-This library however is so tiny and general that I have released it under the more permissive MIT license.
+This library however is so limited and general that I have released it under the more permissive MIT license.
 It is Free.
 Free as in Free Beer.
 Free as in Free Air.